containers/podman-desktop/website/docs/extensions/write/onboarding-workflow.md

 A Podman Desktop extension can offer an onboarding workflow to guide users in installing and setting up all the necessary tools for the extension to work, and/or to provide explanations about the capabilities of the extension.

-Adding onboarding to an extension is as simple as writing a JSON schema in the `package.json`.
+Adding onboarding to an extension is as simple as writing JSON in the `package.json`.
 Podman Desktop will convert the JSON object into actual code to render all items.

 Onboarding consists of a title, a description, media (image), an enablement clause, and a list of steps.
 Before getting into the details, let's examine the JSON schema.